Get an Affordable Group Health Insurance Plan for an Engineering Office

 - Attracting valuable workers– In order to stay competitive with larger engineering firms, you may find that offering health benefits is basically a necessity.
 Read more here about how a majority of employees actually value health benefits more than a raise.
 As an engineering firm, you want to make sure that you have the benefits that attract and keep excellent engineers working for your firm.
 And besides attracting and retaining good workers, a good group health plan could foster a positive environment in your engineering firm, where employers know they are supported and appreciated.

 - Maintained health– Depending on the specific type of engineering work they do, individuals employed at an engineering firm may have physically straining jobs.
 In this case especially, having quality health insurance can help employees maintain health and keep up on regular check-ups.
 In all cases, though, maintained health and coverage for serious illness or injury is an incredibly important aspect of life that can help employees take less sick days, addressing medical issues in a timely manner, and avoid financial ruin due to incurred medical costs.

 - Benefit Costs– Partially because they enroll large numbers of people in the same coverage pool, group health insurance plans can often have lower premiums per individual.
 This means that your engineers and support staff can get quality, fully loaded plans with extensive benefits for a price that would likely not be available on the individual market.
-And although the owner usually contributes at least 50% or more to employee premiums, there are small business tax credits that benefit employers of 25 or less employees.
+And although the owner usually contributes at least 50 percent or more to employee premiums, there are small business tax credits that benefit employers of 25 or less employees.
 These tax benefits can help small business owners pay for employee premiums, making group health insurance possible even for the smallest of businesses.
-In fact, eHealth’s data shows that there has been an increase in 2017 of businesses with three or less workers applying for group plans.
+In fact, among small businesses purchasing health insurance plans through eHealth in 2018, the average number of covered employees was 3.9.
 So even you very small engineering firms out there—don’t count yourself out of the savings available with group plans.